 Where you place the fire starter is important—don’t just toss newspaper into the grill and hope for the best!
 You want to place the newspaper or cubes on the charcoal grate, which is the lower of the grill’s two grates.
 This positioning allows you enough room to light the fuel source and place the chimney on top of it.

-STEP 4: Light the fire starter to ignite the coals.
+STEP 4: Light the fire starter with a BBQ lighter to ignite the coals.

-Using matches or a barbecue lighter, light the fuel source from the bottom so it ignites quickly.
-(We recommend using a barbecue lighter because it will keep your hands safe from the flames.)
+Using matches or a grill lighter, light the fuel source from the bottom, so it ignites quickly.
+(We recommend using a barbecue lighter because it will keep your hands clear of the flames.)

 Once the fuel source is ablaze, place the chimney full of charcoal over the flame.
 For optimal airflow, leave the grid’s lid open and allow the flames to rise through the chimney.
 Hot air will rise along with the flames, and the fresh air that’s pulled through the bottom of the chimney will ignite the coals quickly.
 Chimneys make the whole grill-lighting process quick and easy, which is why we find them indispensable.